I am fascinated by Moon Trees.

 “From everything I’ve read, it is a sycamore and it should have a plaque of some kind nearby marking its importance.”
 The two of us looked over the guide of plants in the gardens and finally settled on a location where it might be.
 She told me to be on the lookout for the groundskeeper who would probably have a better idea.

 As I was getting ready to head out, he entered the building and soon had me heading in the correct direction.
 I would have passed near by it, but it was far enough off the trail that I would have missed it without his help.
 I followed the trail that paralleled Reed Creek.
 I paused a moment to watch a group of kids exploring the waters in the stream before continuing.
 I was soon at Sycamore Meadow and at the far side of it I could see the tree I wanted.
 As I approached, I could see the plaque attached to the rock at the base of the tree.
 Note: There is nothing along the trail to mark the field as Sycamore Meadow – the name comes from the map the gardens posted online.

 Moon Trees are trees that grew from the five hundred seeds taken into space on the Apollo 14 mission by Stuart Roosa who piloted the command module.
 Roosa had taken five small canisters filled with the seeds from five different trees: Loblolly Pine, Sycamore, Sweetgum, Redwood, and Douglas Fir.
 While Alan Shepard and Edgar Mitchell walked on the moon, Roosa and the seeds orbited the moon.

-While in space the canisters broke open and the experiment was deemed unsuccessful.
+During the decontamination process, the canisters broke open and the experiment was deemed unsuccessful.
 Note: I’m not one hundred percent sure what the experiment was that Roosa was a part of.
 It appears that the experiment was to see if the seeds would germinate once they returned from space.
 If this was the case, then the broken canister should not have made a difference in the experiment.
-Another thought about the seeds being sent into space?L this was nothing more than a publicity stunt by the National Forest Service.
-Roosa had worked with them in his years as a smoke jumper.
+There is a line of thought that suggests the Moon Trees may have been nothing more than a publicity stunt to help celebrate the United States’ Bicentennial.